-Pilots must be aware of the ILS sensitive/critical areas and LVP holding points when taxying to the runway and when taxiing to or from the LVP runway.
+Pilots must be aware of the ILS sensitive/critical areas and LVO holding points when taxying to the runway and when using LVO runway exits after landing.

-Serviceability of the airport surface area, navigation aids, ground equipment and services is the responsibility of the airport operator.
+Serviceability of the airfield and ground equipment is the responsibility of the airfield operator.
 When LVP are in force, crews should assume the airfield operator has complied with all special procedures, lighting requirements and electrical requirements.